rnbochsr/Alfred/README.md

 You first need to download the Powershell script, and make it available for the server to download.
 You can do this by creating a http server with python: _python3 -m http.server_

 It took some time and research into Jenkins to figure out that I needed to be in the `project` directory and then use the `Configure` link to be able to enter the command for the server.
-Then it took a few tries to figure out you need to click the `Build Now` linnk to get the server to run the code.
+Then it took a few tries to figure out you need to click the `Build Now` link to get the server to run the code.

 The process is:
 * Start the local web server in th directory where the PowerShell script is located: